pferrel/solr-recommender/README.md

 ```
 The job can either pre-calculate all recs and similarities for all users and items OR it can output the similairty matrix to Solr for use as an online recommender.
 In this later case [B'B] and optionally [B'A] can be written so Solr.
 Then a user's history, as a string of item IDs, can be used as a query to return recommended items.
 If a specific item ID's document is fetched it will contain an ordered list of similar items.

-Preferences in the input file should look like userID, action, itemID, with any other columns interspersed (and ignored).

 ## TBD

 Happy path works, creating the two similarity matrixes for moving to Solr, but many other options are not yet supported or tested.